sakajamiu/easy-team-integration/README.md

 ```

 **Installation**
-before installation get a .npmrcId that will allow access to easy-team sdk
+before installation get a .npmrc file that will allow access to easy-team sdk
 Install the project dependencies using npm: